-(1) Upon termination for the indicated reasons, Mr. Mahoney would receive (i) payment of any unpaid portion of his base salary through the effective date of termination; (ii) reimbursement for any outstanding reasonable business expense; (iii) continued insurance benefits to the extent required by law; and (iv) payment of any vested but unpaid rights as may be required independent of the employment agreement.

-(2) Upon termination for the indicated reasons, Mr. Mahoney would receive the pro rata share of any performance bonus earned for the year of termination (and in the case of death, disability or termination in connection with a change-in-control, regardless of whether the performance criteria have been satisfied).

-(3) Amount calculated as the number of common shares that have not vested (from the Outstanding Equity Awards at Fiscal Year-End December 31, 2021 table) multiplied by the closing price of our common shares of \$13.93 on December 31, 2021.
-Amount includes the restricted shares underlying the sign on award.

-- (4) For outstanding performance units granted under the 2015 Equity Incentive Plan prior to 2021: (i) upon the consummation of a change in control prior to the end of the performance period or upon termination in connection with a change-in-control, the performance units will convert to restricted shares and such shares will immediately vest, based on actual achievement of the performance measures as of the date of the change-in-control; (ii) upon termination during the first eighteen months of the performance period, performance units will not convert to restricted shares under any other termination event; and (iii) upon termination without cause or for good reason, or on account of death or disability, in each case 18 months or more after the grant date, a pro-rated number of the performance units are eligible to vest, based on actual achievement of the performance measures through the performance period. - (5) For outstanding performance units granted under the 2015 Equity Incentive Plan in 2021: (i) upon termination (A) without cause or for good reason, (B) on account of death or disability, (C) 18 months or more after the grant date, as a result of notice from the Company not to extend the term of his employment agreement, or (D) 18 months or more after the grant date, as a result of retirement, in each case, a pro-rated number of the performance units are eligible to vest, based on actual achievement of the performance measures through the performance period, or (ii) upon the consummation of a change in control prior to the end of the performance period, (A) if less than half of the performance period has been completed, performance units will vest as of the date of the change in control at target level, and (B) if at least half of the performance period has been completed, performance units will vest as of the date of the change in control at the greater of target level or the level determined based on actual performance.
+- (1) Upon termination for the indicated reasons, Mr. Bardenett would receive (i) payment of any unpaid portion of his base salary through the effective date of termination; (ii) reimbursement for any outstanding reasonable business expense; (iii) continued insurance benefits to the extent required by law; and (iv) payment of any vested but unpaid rights as may be required independent of the employment agreement. - Upon termination for the indicated reasons, Mr. Bardenett would receive the pro rata share of any performance bonus earned for the year of termination (and in the case of death, disability or termination in connection with a change in control, regardless of whether the performance criteria have been satisfied). - Amount calculated as the number of common shares that have not vested (from the Outstanding Equity Awards at Fiscal Year-End December 31, 2022 table) multiplied by the closing price of our common shares of \$10.59 on December 30, 2022. - For outstanding performance units granted under the 2015 Equity Incentive Plan or the 2021 Equity Incentive Plan on or after 2021: (i) upon the consummation of a change in control prior to the end of the performance period or upon termination in connection with a change in control, the performance units will convert to restricted shares and such shares will immediately vest, based on actual achievement of the performance measures as of the date of the change in control; (ii) upon termination during the first eighteen months of the performance period, performance units will not convert to restricted shares under any other termination event; and (iii) upon termination without cause or for good reason, or on account of death or disability, in each case 18 months or more after the grant date, a pro-rated number of the performance units are eligible to vest, based on actual achievement of the performance measures through the performance period. - (5) For outstanding performance units granted under the 2015 Equity Incentive Plan or the 2021 Equity Incentive Plan on or after 2021: (i) upon termination (A) without cause or for good reason, (B) on account of death or disability, (C) 18 months or more after the grant date, as a result of notice from the Company not to extend the term of his employment agreement, or (D) 18 months or more after the grant date, as a result of retirement, in each case, a pro-rated number of the performance units are eligible to vest, based on actual achievement of the performance measures through the performance period, or (ii) upon the consummation of a change in control prior to the end of the performance period, (A) if less than half of the performance period has been completed, performance units will vest as of the date of the change in control at target level, and (B) if at least half of the performance period has been completed, performance units will vest as of the date of the change in control at the greater of target level or the level determined based on actual performance. - Assumes 30 days prior notice for termination without cause was provided.